allenhwkim/ngentest/README.md

     }
     ```

-  * directives: Array of diretive names used for a component test. e.g.,
+  * **directives**: Array of diretive names used for a component test. e.g.,
     ```
     directives: ['myDirective']
     ```

-  * pipes: Array of pipe names used for a component test. e.g.
+  * **pipes**: Array of pipe names used for a component test. e.g.
     ```
     pipes: ['translate', 'phoneNumber', 'safeHtml']
     ```

-  * replacements: There are some codes, which causes error without proper environment.
+  * **replacements**: There are some codes, which causes error without proper environment.
 You need to replace these codes.
     You can specify `from` value with regular expression and `to` value with string.
     e.g.
     ```